not yet finished, work in progress! I’ll update this file gradually and update the date accordingly

 5.5 Social Media usage

-- declutter: my living room is my office, my fridge is usually overloaded which results in waste of energy and food
+- declutter: my living room is my office, my fridge is usually overloaded which results in waste of energy, food and money

-- make progress turning into a more ecological lifestyle and resources consumption: I was able to cut down on plastics use, switched toiletry to less packaging, using
+- make progress turning into a more ecological lifestyle and resources consumption: I was able to cut down on plastics use by switching toiletry stuff to less packaging, for example I’m using soap bars for body and hair.

 Apple introduced “Handwashing” on the Apple Watch in 2020 because of Covid-19, so here’s my data.